 ~/.alpi/profiles/<name>/logs/ ← named profile

-| File | What it answers | Who writes it |
+| File | Scope | Format | What it answers | Who writes it |

-agent.log | What has the agent been doing?
-One line per turn: session id, elapsed, tools called, reply length, cost, user prompt preview.
+agent.log | per profile | rotated text | What has the agent been doing?
+One line per engine turn on every surface (TUI, gateway, schedule, workgroup post, inbound ALP, research / delegate sub-agents): session id, elapsed, tools called, reply length, cost, user prompt preview.
 Cross-session grep index. | the engine (every turn on every surface) |

-approval.log | Security audit of every non-safe shell command the LLM tried to run: caution (pending / once / session / always / deny) or dangerous (always denied). | the approval system |
+approval.log | per profile | rotated text | Security audit of every non-safe shell command the LLM tried to run: caution (pending / once / session / always / deny) or dangerous (always denied). | the approval system |

 Tail one or all:

-alpi logs --source gateway # just gateway.log
+alpi logs --source service # always reads ~/.alpi/logs/service.log

-alpi logs --source agent -n 500 # last 500 lines of agent.log
+alpi logs --source agent -n 500 # last 500 lines of the active profile's agent.log

 alpi logs -f # follow mode (poll every 1s)

 The agent.log + approval.log pair is your audit trail.
-Anyone who needs to answer "what did alpi do this week?" or "did the agent run anything risky?" should be grepping those two files.
+Anyone who needs to answer "what did alpi do this week?" or "did the agent run anything risky?" should be grepping those two files. compaction.jsonl answers "did the context window pressure get tight this week?" and "are my trigger ratios right for this model?".

-| Daemon | What it does | CLI | Service install | ||
+| What it does | Lifecycle | Install / config | |||

 |---|---|---|---|---|---|